robotronik/Libopencm3_STM32F4_Guide/README.md

     * detail the function in .c files

 * We envision three levels for the code :
-    * lowlevel fuctions that must be as general as possible to setup the hardware config (ex: timer fuctions)
+    * lowlevel functions that must be as general as possible to setup the hardware config (ex: timer functions)
-    * lowlevel modules with the functions called by the user (ex: motor module, with setup and speed/dir fuctions)
+    * lowlevel modules with the functions called by the user (ex: motor module, with setup and speed/dir functions)
     * rolling unit level (ex: control engineering)